fgamador/lifetimekata/exercises/01_lifetimes_needed/README.md

 }
 ```

-No matter the way in which you call this function, we *always* know that if our
+No matter how you call this function, we *always* know that if our
 return value is `Some`, it refers to `number`.
 It will never return a reference
 to `greater_than`.

-A more interesting example of this is a `split` function, which takes a string,
+A more interesting example of this is a `split` function, which takes a string
 and returns a vector of slices of that string, split by some other string.

 ``` rust,ignore